-• We recognise that many home educated children have an overwhelmingly positive learning experience and expect the parents' decision to home educate be made with their child's best education at the heart of the decision.
-However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs; and

-• We will inform the Local Authority of all deletions from their admission register when a child is taken off roll and will work with key professionals work to coordinate a meeting with parents/carers where possible.
+- We recognise that many home educated children have an overwhelmingly positive learning experience and expect the parents' decision to home educate be made with their child's best education at the heart of the decision.
+However, this is not the case for all, and home education can mean some children are less visible to the services that are there to keep them safe and supported in line with their needs; and - We will inform the Local Authority of all deletions from their admission register when a child is taken off roll and will work with key professionals work to coordinate a meeting with parents/carers where possible.
 Ideally, this will be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child.
 This is particularly important where a child has special educational need or a disability, and/or has a social worker and / or is otherwise vulnerable.
+Where a child has an Education, Health and Care Plan local authorities will need to review the plan, worker closely with parents and carers.